Get an annual AARP membership for only $12. Limited time offer.

 Monthly Memory Care Costs

 When examining memory care costs every month, the figures can vary widely depending on the state.
 For instance, in Georgia, the median monthly cost is at the lower end of the spectrum at $2,500, while in D.C., it reaches a staggering $12,090.
-On average, across the nation, the median monthly memory care cost hovers around $5,000.
+The median monthly memory care cost hovers around $5,000 nationwide.
 Memory care provided to those living among the general population of an assisted living community typically costs less each month than care at a facility focused solely on memory loss.

 Annual Memory Care Costs